 An emerging pattern reported in predator-prey research is that predators and prey often match their phenotype to one another (i.e. positive trait covariances), which appears to be driven by an arms-race-like reciprocal phenotypic plasticity (Kishida et al. 2006, 2009, Edgell and Rochette 2009, Mougi et al. 2011, McGhee et al. 2013).
 From an evolutionary perspective, Brodie III and Brodie Jr. (1999) showed in the garter snake (Thamnophis sirtalis) - roughskin newt (Taricha granulosa) system that such escalations may occur when prey develop defensive traits, which leads to stronger selection in predators, resulting in counteradaptations that circumvent the prey’s defenses.
 In our system, the predator’s success is negatively correlated with the prey’s speed, which is an effective antipredator tactic (Fraser Franco et al. 2022).
-However, the current study showed that as the covariance between predator speed and prey speed increased with experience, reminiscent of an arms race, we found that the consequences of hunting faster prey decreased with experience.
-Moreover, this pattern was followed by a decrease in among individual variation in success with experience.
+The current study showed that as the covariance between predator speed and prey speed increased with experience, reminiscent of an arms race.
+However, we found that the consequences of hunting faster prey decreased with experience.
+Among individual variation in success also decreased with experience.
 This has important implications for the role of experience on predator-prey interactions, as we found that learning enables predators to effectively develop countermeasures to the prey’s defenses within their lifetime (i.e. at nonevolutionary timescales).
 It also provides empirical evidence for the hypothesis that reciprocal phenotypic plasticity through learning may attenuate selection exerted by prey on predators (Anderson 1995, Ancel 1999, Borenstein et al. 2006, Paenke et al. 2007).

 Conclusions

-The interactions of predator and prey traits are probably the most important processes involved in population cycles and are expected to occur when predators match their phenotype to their prey (Abrams 2000).
+The interactions of predator and prey traits are one of the most important processes involved in population cycles and are expected to occur when predators match their phenotype to their prey (Abrams 2000).
 Yet, its has remained largely unknown whether this matching results from predators learning how to capture their prey, in part because of the challenges of investigating direct interactions in the wild.
-By capitalizing on a virtual predator-prey system where we could directly monitor interactions, we found that experience drives individual specialization, and that predators adjust their behaviour to their prey.
+By capitalizing on a virtual predator-prey system where we could directly monitor interactions, we found that experience drives variation in individual specialization, and that predators adjust their behaviour to their prey.
 Moreover, individuals displayed large differences in the development of their expertise, which could result from differences in learning, as we found that almost half the population did not change their behaviour with experience.
 Our results have implications for predator-prey models of trait-matching, because such models are often studied at evolutionary timescales.
 Therefore, future studies should incorporate individual variation in learning and prey encounters to better predict under which ecological contexts specialization should be favoured over flexibility.
 Lastly, virtual systems are increasingly recognized among ecologists as effective systems to test hypotheses on consumer-resource interactions (Beauchamp 2020, Barbe et al. 2020, Céré et al. 2021, Fraser Franco et al. 2022), but also in other fields such as citizen science and conservation (Sandbrook et al. 2015, Redpath et al. 2018, Duthie et al. 2021).
 We therefore hope that our study will inspire more collaborations between scientists and the videogame industry to tackle fundamental questions in ecology.

-AKNOWLEDGEMENTS
+ACKNOWLEDGEMENTS

 …